 - More frequent urination than usual

-Make a plan with your doctor that includes where and when to get treatment in case of a sickle cell emergency.
+Make a pain management plan with your doctor that includes where and when to get treatment in case of a sickle cell emergency.

-Painful events can be treated at home depending on how severe the pain is and how long you've had it.
-Try over-the-counter pain medicine for mild pain.
-Or take a stronger medicine, if prescribed by your doctor.
-If this doesn't work, contact your doctor or seek emergency medical treatment.
+Painful events (crises) can be treated at home depending on how severe the pain is and how long you've had it.
+For more information, see Home Treatment.

 If you or your child has sickle cell disease, try to find a doctor who has special training for this disease.
 Some medical centers and hospitals specialize in sickle cell disease treatment and support.
 If your local community doesn't offer this option, look for a doctor and a pain treatment specialist who have experience in treating sickle cell disorders.
 Choose a doctor you are comfortable with and can partner with over the long term.